polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 ![][image17]                |  ![][image18]

 * 2st Study group listen and share thought of Mini project topic Federated Learning see Sarah Majors in person:)!
 * Presented demo Android worker with SocketBob and explained the tensor message protocol base on https://towardsdatascience.com/pysyft-android-b28da47a767e with the study group member Sarah and Aftab.
-Create Mini project repo and push the demo to the repo:
+Create Mini project repo and push a pull and run version of the demo to the repo:

 2st Study group meet up    | 2st Study group meet up :-------------------------:|:-------------------------: